Heinz Kokott

-Other
+In December 1944, during the Battle of the Bulge, Kokott commanded the 26th Volksgrenadier Division, which was tasked with completing the capture of Bastogne after American forces had been encircled, while the panzer divisions that broke through the American lines continued westward toward the Meuse River.

-After his capture, there were some interrogations.
+After his capture at the end of the war, Kokott's interrogations became an important source for the German perspective of the Siege of Bastogne:

 S.L.A.
 Marshall published a book in 1946 (title: BASTOGNE - The First Eight Days).
 It can be read as Public Domain.

 The book has an appendix; here is a quote from it: